geoffjay/nd035-project2/pricing-service/README.md

 # Pricing Service

-The Pricing Service is a REST WebService that simulates a backend that would store and retrieve the price of a vehicle given a vehicle id as input.
-In this project, you will convert it to a microservice.
+The Pricing Service is a microservice that simulates a backend that would store and retrieve the price of a vehicle given a vehicle id as input.

 ## Features